ucsdsysnet/sparsdr/README.md

 See [the getting started guide](doc/getting_started.md).

+## Debugging

+When SparSDR does not work correctly, [the debugging guide](doc/debugging.md) may help.

 ## Compatibility

+We have tested SparSDR with this configuration:

+* GNU Radio 3.7.13.4 or 3.7.14.1
+* UHD 3.10.3.0 or 3.13.1.0
+* Hardware: USRP N210 revision 4 with an SBX-120 daughter board

-SparSDR is currently tested with GNU Radio 3.7.13.4.
-It should work with any version in the 3.7 series.
-Version 3.9 has some changes that break compatibility with SparSDR
+SparSDR should work with any GNU Radio version in the 3.7 series.
+GNU Radio 3.8 has some changes that prevent the SparSDR module from compiling.

+This repository includes one FPGA image for the USRP N210 revision 4, and a separate FPGA image for N210 revisions 2 and 3.

+Daughter boards other than the SBX-120 should also work, with the following considerations:

+* If the daughter board receive bandwidth is less than 100 MHz, this will limit what you can receive with SparSDR
+* If the daughter board receive bandwidth is greater than 100 MHz, you may see aliasing because the signal will still be sampled at 100 megasamples per second.

 ## Licenses